-The Llama LLMs
+The Claude LLMs

-- 17. In February 2023, Meta released an AI LLM product branded as "LLaMA", now rebranded as "Llama".
-Meta has since released a series of "Llama" products, which constitute a collection of large language models. - 18.
-The first version of Llama trained by Meta was called "Llama 1".
-It was trained between December 2022 and February 2023. - 19.
-Meta trained Llama 1 using a data set called the Books3 dataset, which Meta downloaded off of the internet without paying a licensing fee (the "Books3 Dataset"). - 20.
-The Books3 Dataset was described in a paper entitled "The Pile: An 800gb dataset of diverse text for language modeling" by Leo Gao et al in the following way:
+- 12. In March 2023, Anthropic released an AI LLM product branded as "Claude".
+Anthropic completed much of the training for Claude by the summer of 2022.
+Anthropic has since released a series of "Claude" products, which constitute a collection of large language models. - 13.
+The first version of Claude trained by Anthropic was called simply "Claude".
+Anthropic trained Claude using a data set called the Books3 dataset, which Anthropic downloaded off of the internet without paying a licensing fee (the "Books3 Dataset").

+14. The Books3 Dataset was described in a paper entitled "The Pile: An 800gb dataset of diverse text for language modeling" by Leo Gao et al in the following way:

 Books3 is a dataset of books derived from a copy of the contents of the Bibliotik private tracker made available by Shawn Presser (Presser, 2020).
-Bibliotik consists of a mix of fiction and nonfiction books and is almost an order of magnitude larger than our next largest book dataset
+Bibliotik consists of a mix of fiction and nonfiction books and is almost an order of magnitude larger than our next largest book dataset (BookCorpus2).

-(BookCorpus2).
 We included Bibliotik because books are invaluable for long-range context modeling research and coherent storytelling.

-- 21. Bibliotik contains approximately 196,640 books, including books by Canadian authors with active copyright protection.
-Mr. Presser has confirmed publicly that the Books3 dataset contains all of the Bibliotek books. - 22.
-Meta downloaded the Books3 dataset and used it to train Llama 1. - 23.
+- 15. Bibliotik contains approximately 196,640 books, including books by Canadian authors with active copyright protection.
+Mr. Presser has confirmed publicly that the Books3 dataset contains all of the Bibliotek books. - 16.
+Anthropic downloaded the Books3 dataset and used it to train Claude. - 17.
 The Books3 Dataset included The Once and Future World, which the Plaintiff authored and which he holds copyright to, and The 100-Mile Diet, which the Plaintiff co-authored and which he co-owns copyright to.
-In respect of The 100-Mile Diet, the Books3 dataset included both the Canadian version and the United States version of the book (The 100-Mile Diet was published in the United States as "Plenty: Eating Locally on the 100-Mile Diet"). - 24.
-Meta used The Once and Future World and The 100-Mile Diet, obtained off of the Books3 Dataset, to train its Llama LLM.
-Meta did not offer or pay a licensing fee to the Plaintiff, or otherwise obtain his consent, to obtain or use The Once and Future World and The 100-Mile Diet in this way. - 25.
-The Books3 Dataset contained other copyrighted material, including books whose copyright is owned by the Class Members and which is protected under Canadian law. - 26.
-The Books3 Dataset did not license the copyrighted work it contained in any way, and did not license The Once and Future World or The 100-Mile Diet. - 27.
-Meta knew that the Books3 Dataset contained copyrighted material, yet nevertheless downloaded and used the dataset. - 28.
-Meta did not pay the authors of the copyrighted material contained in the Books3
+In respect of The 100-Mile Diet, the Books3 dataset included both the Canadian version and the United States version of the book (The 100-Mile Diet was published in the United States as "Plenty: Eating Locally on the 100-Mile Diet"). - 18.
+Anthropic used The Once and Future World and The 100-Mile Diet, obtained off of the Books3 Dataset, to train its Claude LLM.
+Anthropic did not offer or pay a licensing fee to the Plaintiff, or otherwise obtain his consent, to obtain or use The Once and Future World and The 100-Mile Diet in this way. - 19.
+The Books3 Dataset contained other copyrighted material, including books whose copyright is owned by the Class Members and which is protected under Canadian law. - 20.
+The Books3 Dataset did not license the copyrighted work it contained in any way, and did not license The Once and Future World or The 100-Mile Diet.